 Researchers who specialize in dyselxia have found that dyslexia can be broken down into different types of dyslexia.
 As mentioned in a previous article, the experience and severity of dyslexia is different for each person and the various factors that cause and contribute to dyslexia could account for this.
 Two of the common types are visual and auditory and other times these two senses may be malfunctioning together leading to problems decoding and comprehending words.
 This is why the Cellfield Reading Program is unique because it bonds the auditory to the visual to create new neural pathways.

-1.Visual – A common experience among individuals with dyslexia is being able to rapidly and correctly visually recognize and decode the letters or phonemes that make up a word.
+1.Visual – A common experience among individuals with dyslexia is being unable to rapidly and correctly visually recognize and decode the letters or phonemes that make up a word.
 This is known as an orthographic deficit.
 Dr. Jacqueline Stordy’s research on the effectiveness of essential fatty acid supplementation in correcting poor vision and coordination among children with dyslexia and dyspraxia clearly indicates the role that vision and eye health plays in reading and writing.
 The area of the brain known as the thalamus, processes rapid visual information that is received from the retina.
 It is not only the retina that requires high amounts of essential fatty acids, but the thalamus as well.

 It is not uncommon for children with dyslexia to have poor eye tracking abilities–that is being unable to follow a moving object.
 Being unable to track the sequence of letters or words in a sentence from left to right or on a line on a page leads to the child ‘scrambling’ words and sentences as their eyes strain to track and maintain sequence.
 When children cannot transition from one line to another known as the ability to ‘change fixation’ they also can also become disorientated; letters can become blurred, reversed, move on the page or even disappear.
 Convergence occurs when a person’s eyes do not work together but instead may see separately which can result in seeing double or blurred vision.
 Essential fatty acid supplementation combined with other nutritional therapies as well as eye tracking exercises is beneficial for addressing muscle weakness related to eye function.